 In recent years, thesis topics have ranged widely, from collections of short stories and a novella to studies of Shakespearean pedagogy to detailed critical analyses of works from a range of literary periods.
 The thesis option gives students the opportunity to probe deeply into a focused question, with the guidance of a faculty director and two additional faculty readers, which permits the writer to develop her or his scholarly voice, critical stance, and academic acumen.

 At least half the work presented for the degree must be 600-level courses.
 Immediately upon entering the graduate program, the student should develop, with the graduate director, an individual course of study that meets the requirements for the degree and the student's objectives.
 The program of study for the Thesis Option requires that students take the following courses.

 The Department has created guidelines for ENGL 695 and 696 (pdf- 353 kb) that cover the thesis proposal (pdf- 275 kb), your schedule, and the work you must complete in ENGL 695 and 696 in order to complete the thesis.

 * These requirements are to assure a variety of experiences.
 If a student has a strong background in a particular area, he or she may substitute another course or area, with permission of the graduate director.

 ** Before registering, student must have successfully completed 9 semester hours of a foreign language or have passed a language examination approved by the department.

-For information about program requirements, please contact Dr. Jo Koster.
+For information about course offerings and program requirements, please contact Dr. Jo Koster.

 Visit the Graduate School for more information.